9 Guidelines for Teaching Trauma-Informed Mindfulness To Teens

 If I tried to facilitate Jeannette through a meditation when her brain was down regulating it could’ve made things worse.
 Her mind probably would’ve become even more fragmented and she could have gone deeper into the fight/flight/freeze autonomic response (for her it would’ve been freeze), which could’ve lead to a number of safety concerns.
 We as mindfulness facilitators must understand that the intersection between mindfulness and trauma can be extremely transformational but without proper consideration can also be harmful.
 Staying attuned, promoting interpersonal safety first, and being ready to advise against mindfulness when contraindicated are all necessary when working with experiences like Jeannette’s and others, especially for the sake of maintaining trust and not worsening the traumatic response.
 When we take these principles into account, we practice trauma-informed mindfulness.

 Simply put, trauma-informed mindfulness is practicing and/or teaching mindfulness in a way that doesn’t violate the basic premises of trauma-informed care.
-The below 10 points are an abridged version of the trauma-informed mindfulness guidelines that I will no doubt expand upon in more detail in my upcoming book Trauma-Informed Mindfulness With Teens: A Guide for Mental Health Professionals (Norton, forthcoming).
+The below 10 points are an abridged version of the trauma-informed mindfulness guidelines that I will expand upon in more detail in my book Trauma-Informed Mindfulness With Teens: A Guide for Mental Health Professionals.
 Some of these also are discussed by my friend and colleague David Treleaven in his book Trauma-Sensitive Mindfulness which is a great resource.
 It is my hope that these are starting points in discussions rather than the end all be all.

 1) First, Do No Harm